-NOTE The values of  LS,CC at OP limit state applied to specified structures and its ancillary elements can be provided by the relevant authorities or can be found in the National Annex.
+NOTE 3 The values of  LS,CC at OP limit state applied to specified structures and its ancillary elements can be provided by the relevant authorities or can be found in the National Annex.

-The site conditions and seismic action on the ground surface at the location of the structure shall be determined according to prEN 1998-1-1:2022, 5.
+The site conditions and seismic action on the ground surface at the location of the structure shall be determined according to EN 1998-1-1:—2, Clause 5.

-The seismic action for geotechnical systems and geotechnical structures shall be determined according to prEN 1998-5:2022, 5.2.
+The seismic action for geotechnical systems and geotechnical structures shall be determined according to EN 1998-5:—4, 5.2.

 Modelling and methods of analysis

-Unless otherwise specified for particular types of structures in the relevant clauses of this standard, the structural modelling and types of analysis (force-based approach, non-linear static analysis and response-history analysis) should be applied according to prEN 1998-1-1:2022, 6, and prEN 1998-1-2:2022, 5.
+Unless otherwise specified for particular types of structures in the relevant clauses of this standard, the structural modelling and types of analysis (force-based approach, non-linear static analysis and response-history analysis) should be applied according to EN 1998-1-1:—2, 6, and EN 1998-1-2:—3, 5.

-The value of introduced in prEN 1998-1-1:2022, 6.4.1(5), is equal to 0,08 for structures addressed in this standard as given in 1.1(1).
+The value of introduced in EN 1998-1-1:—2, 6.4.1(5), is equal to 0,08 for structures addressed in this standard as given in 1.1(1).

-The combination coefficients Ei as defined in prEN 1998-1-1:2022, 6.2.1(3), for the masses associated to variable actions should be calculated with the minimum values ϕ according to prEN 1998-1-2:2022, 5.1.2(1), and the combination factors 2,i as given in EN 1990:2023, Annex A, unless otherwise defined in Clause 5 to 10.
+The combination coefficients Ei as defined in EN 1998-1-1:—2, 6.2.1(3), for the masses associated to variable actions should be calculated with the minimum values ϕ according to EN 1998-1-2:—3, 5.1.2(1), and the combination factors 2,i as given in EN 1990:2023, Annex A, unless otherwise defined in Clause 5 to 10.

-Soil-structure interaction effects should be considered using models provided in prEN 1998-5:2022, 8, whenever they may have an adverse influence on the response of the structural system and its ancillary elements.
+Soil-structure interaction effects should be considered using models provided in EN 1998-5:—4, 8, whenever they may have an adverse influence on the response of the structural system and its ancillary elements.
 Beneficial soil-structure interaction effects should be modelled in a conservative manner.

 The specific behaviour factors for structures addressed in this standard as given in 1.1(1) should be applied according 5 to 10.